-The roles and responsibilities of Members, the most senior managers and statutory officers have London Borough of Harrow Statement of Accounts 2021-22 been defined and documented in the constitution.
+The roles and responsibilities of Members, the most senior managers and statutory officers have been defined and documented in the constitution.
 The roles and responsibilities of other managers and staff are defined and documented in Role Profiles attached to each post.